Conductor / Composer Werner Janssen

 The first Gordon String Quartet was founded in Chicago in 1921.
 By 1930

 the demand for quartet appearances had become so great that he resigned from

-In 1930 Mr. Gordon established summer residence in Falls Village,
+In 1930 Mr. Gordon established summer residence in Falls Village, Connecticut.

-many students gathered to study repertory and chamber music and to hear performances by the Gordon
+to study repertory and chamber music and to hear performances by the Gordon

 Jacques Gordon came to the Eastman School of Music during the academic

 year 1941-42, when he substituted for Gustave Tinlot, upon whose death he

 -- Ruth Watanabe